hunter-teacher-cert/work_csci70900-ischeff/meth1/01_lesson.md

 ### Lesson Content
 time: 10 minutes

-Mini-lesson:
+#### Mini-lesson:
-Decomposition = the process of breaking complex problems into smaller problems.
+**Decomposition** = the process of breaking complex problems into smaller problems.

   Question: why do we do this in real life?
   Expected answer: to make life easier

   Question: Why do we do this in computer science?
   Expected answers: to make life easier, to make coding easier, to make problems simpler.

-One way to decompose a problem is visually--tree diagrams, bubble maps, concept maps.
+One way to **decompose** a problem is visually--**tree diagrams, bubble maps, concept map**

-This is sometimes called "whiteboarding"
+This is sometimes called **whiteboarding**

 Demo whiteboarding with example from do-now (ask for a student volunteer)
 ---